leafleaf90/dev-journey/_posts/2020-05-25-digital-minimalism-1-images.md

 ## Make a conscious decision of what to keep

-This is the most time consuming part (Google Photos might beg to differ in step 4 above).
+This is the most time-consuming part (Google Photos might beg to differ in step 4 above).

 ### Step 1: Bring it all!